D-I-code/php-application-form/README.md

-Web application form created using PHP and SQL.
+Web application form created using PHP, SQL and MAMP PRO.